Artesians/TCL/common-terms.md

 **Aura Tax** = The aura tax reduces the gauge application from elemental sources by a multiplier of 0.8.

+**Coexisting/Underlying Aura** = In certain situations (e.g. Electro-Charged) multiple auras of different elements may exist on the same entity.

 **Elemental Decay** = An aura will persist a certain duration depending on the type of elemental source.
 Think of the duration as a gauge that can decay or be reduced in 2 ways:

 * Via time \(A, B, C\)